Formula One regulations: Parc fermé

 After weighing during each qualifying session, teams are required to take their cars to a place in the paddock, sectioned off by the FIA, known as parc fermé; they may not do work on the cars, other than routine maintenance, until they are released from parc fermé for the race the next morning.

-If a team must do other significant work, body work or suspension adjustments, the car will start from the pit lane.
+If a team must do other significant work, body work or suspension adjustments, including switching to another chassis or setup, the car will start from the pit lane.